 At the age of 14, he left home to work on a neighboring cattle ranch before heading south to Indian Territory, where he lived among the Choctaw and Osage Indians for four years.
-By 1874, he was living in the Comanche Nation in the Fort Sill area and became friends with Quanah Parker.
-After six years in Indian Territory and a brief stint as a trail driver on the Chisholm Trail, Hughes bought a farm near Liberty Hill, Texas in 1880 and entered the horse business.
+By 1874, he lived in the Comanche Nation in the Fort Sill area and became friends with Quanah Parker.
+After six years in Indian Territory and a brief stint as a trail driver on the Chisholm Trail, Hughes bought a farm near Liberty Hill, Texas, in 1880 and entered the horse business.

-Following the 1893 murder of Texas Ranger Captain Frank Jones, killed during an ambush by bandits, Hughes was made captain in command of Company D in El Paso.
+Following the 1893 murder of Texas Ranger Captain Frank Jones, killed during an ambush by bandits, Hughes was made captain of Company D in El Paso.
 He and his men then went after Jones’ killers, many of whom were members of the Olguin family.
-These bandits worked both sides of the border and were wanted for numerous crimes committed inside the U.S. In the end, Hughes and his company tracked down 18 suspects and either killed them in shootouts or by way of hanging, effectively ending the Olguin family’s crime spree.
+These bandits worked both sides of the border and were wanted for numerous crimes committed inside the U.S. In the end, Hughes and his company tracked down 18 suspects and killed them in shootouts or by hanging, effectively ending the Olguin family’s crime spree.

 After Hughes had served as a Texas Ranger for 28 years, longer than any other man, he retired on January 31, 1915.
 He then spent his next years traveling in his new automobile, ranching, and prospecting before settling down in Austin, where he became the chairman of the board and largest stockholder for Citizens Industrial Bank.
-In 1940 he became the first recipient of the Certificate of Valor, awarded to him for his excellent lifetime service as a peace officer.
+In 1940 he became the first recipient of the Certificate of Valor, awarded him for his excellent lifetime service as a peace officer.

 Hughes had never married, and by the 1940s, he was in poor health and was forced to move in with a niece in Austin.
 Depressed and alone, he took his own life on June 3, 1947, at the age of 92.
 He was buried in the State Cemetery.